edgi-govdata-archiving/overview/gsoc/GSOC_2017_Application_proposal.md

 ### Student Experience

 **Previous Experience:**
 I have a machine learning project experience: [Expedia hotel recommendation](https://www.kaggle.com/c/expedia-hotel-recommendations).
 This project is the one from kaggle.com.
+Customers will have different behaviors when they are using Expedia to book hotels.
+And it will have their preferences and the history of consumption.
+Expedia wants to provide personalized recommendation and customization services for each customer, so how to build a recommending system is the problem we need to solve.

-We need to use the labeled and unlabeled data to make a prediction of the customer’s potential hotel choices.
+In this project, we need to use the labeled and unlabeled data to make a prediction of the customer’s potential hotel choice.
 It includes to build a hotel ranking system with a prediction algorithm.
-I was responsible for the data processing and the construction of the ranking score.
+The general idea of our work was using a score function to compute the preference score of the hotels based on the data of this customer.
+Then built a ranking system to recommend hotels to this customer.
+I was responsible for the data processing and the construction of the preference score.
 It is a very good project to implement the machine learning algorithms (e.g. KNN or linear regression) into the practical problem.

 **Open Source Project(s) you are working on or would like to:**
 I do not have too much such kind of experiences, and this is the first open source project I would like to work on.